garrettbland/garrettbland.com/cms/posts/test-post.md

 ---
 active: true
-title: Test Post
+title: Moving my site to Next.js
 date: 2021-06-30
 category: general
-id: test-post
+id: moving-my-site-to-next-js
-published: 2021-06-30
+published: 2021-01-21
 ---

-# Moving my site to Next.js
+> This isn't the case anymore - I went back to 11ty

 Currently, my site is powered by [Eleventy](https://www.11ty.dev/), which is a very very cool static site generator.
 I actually made an eleventy github template ([Eleventy Kit](https://eleventykit.netlify.app/)) that I use frequently for work projects.